 - NC restaurants are required to keep a reduced dining capacity, necessary to allow for continued physical distancing.
 Employees must wear face coverings, and guests must wear face coverings while not actively eating or drinking.
 Extra sanitizing protocols further ensure diners’ safety.
-As of July 31, the sale of alcoholic beverages in restaurants, breweries, wineries, and distilleries in NC is not allowed after 11pm.
+As of December 11, restaurant dining rooms must close at 10pm and the sale of alcoholic beverages for on-site consumption in restaurants, breweries, wineries, and distilleries in NC is not allowed after 9pm.

 - Retail businesses are required to allow for enough physical distance between shoppers, so capacity is limited.
 If you still prefer to shop at home, several stores have online shopping options.